Australia - Oceania

 • Keep evenings flexible

-A stronger first route in Melbourne usually means one named anchor like Grid, market, and neighborhood logic plus a nearby district block in CBD, Fitzroy, and Southbank, instead of trying to collect every highlight in one day.
+A stronger first route in Melbourne usually means one named anchor like Royal Botanic Gardens Melbourne plus a nearby district block in CBD, Fitzroy, and Southbank, instead of trying to collect every highlight in one day.

-If the trip is short, protect one evening for Fitzroy or CBD dinner evening and let the rest of the route stay compact.
+If the trip is short, protect one evening for Arts Centre Melbourne and let the rest of the route stay compact.

 Evenings in Melbourne are often the most memorable part of the trip.
 Keep them flexible so you can follow the vibe, whether that is a riverside walk, a casual dinner, or a local market.